tudat-team/tudat-developer-docs/source/primer/docs/docstrings.rst

 `directory <https://github.com/tudat-team/tudatpy/tree/master/tudatpy/kernel>`_ on Github), which is the same structure of the tudatpy modules.
 Each file bundles the content of a module exposure function (i.e. Ephemeris, Gravity Field, Rotation, etc).
-Within each yaml file, all module classes are listed under a single "classes:" key, while functions are listed under a single "functions" key.
+Within each yaml file, all module classes are listed under a single "classes" key, while functions are listed under a single "functions" key.

-.. note:: For tudatpy-native classes and functions (i.e., not directly exposed from C++ code), the docstrings can be written directly in the Python source files.
-An example of this can be found `here <https://github.com/tudat-team/tudatpy/blob/9a341fcb4202b2c5be2e5abe7e2119fae99da79a/tudatpy/plotting /_ground_track.py#L14>`_.
+.. note:: For tudatpy-native classes and functions (i.e., not exposed from C++ code but directly coded in Python), the docstrings can be written directly in the Python source files.
+Only the name of the class and method needs to be included in the yaml file.
+An example of this can be found
+   `here <https://github.com/tudat-team/tudatpy/blob/9a341fcb4202b2c5be2e5abe7e2119fae99da79a/tudatpy/plotting
+   /_ground_track.py#L14-L42>`_ for the docstring and `here <https://github.com/tudat-team/tudat-multidoc/blob/0f6e77e5469ea4556a65d98796e1d28f143998d8/docstrings/plotting.yaml#L8>`_ for the mention in the yaml file.

 API Structure Definition